pR0Ps/tracks2cal/README.md

 OAuth
 =====

-This project uses OAuth to connect to Google
+This project uses OAuth to connect to a Google Account.

-`client_secrets.json` is used for storing OAuth information
+`config.json` is used for storing OAuth information.

-Until I figure out a way to properly distribute this data, it won't be included in the repository.
+Since this file contains private API keys, it isn't included in the repository.
+There is an example file (`config.json_example`) included instead.

 Running the Script
 ==================

+1. Copy the `config.json_example` file to `config.json`.
-1. Register for API access at `https://code.google.com/apis/console` and download the `client_secrets.json` file into the repository.
+2. Register for API access at `https://code.google.com/apis/console` and fill out the config file with the access details.
-2. Activate the virtual environment.
+3. Activate the virtual environment.
-3. Optional - Open the script and modify the `folder_name` and `cal_name` parameters to suit your setup.
-4. Run the script.
+4. Run the `app.py` script.
-5. Authorize the project to access your Google Drive and Google Calender.
-6. Wait for all the KML files to be parsed and added to your calendar.
+5. Open up a browser and navigate to the webserver.
+6. Follow the instructions provided by the website.

+For running it in anything other than a testing environment, investigate using a dedicated webserver (Nginx, Lighttpd, Apache, etc.).